GeDi: Generative Discriminator Guided Sequence Generation: Introduction

-Using discriminator guided generation \citep{holtzman2018learning} is a potentially more promising approach to generalizing attribute generation out-of-domain, but is computationally expensive because it requires feeding in candidate generation sequences into a discriminator to be classified.
-Plug and Play LM \citep[PPLM]{dathathri2020plug} works around this by using backpropagation from a discriminator to update a generator online during generation.
-In practice, PPLM is still many times slower than generating from CC-LMs (e.g., CTRL) and requires using a weaker discriminator, motivating further work in discriminator guided generation.
+Natural language generation has seen great progress with the advent of Transformers \citep{vaswani2017attention} and large scale training \citep{radford2017learning,radford2018improving,radford2019language, brown2020language}.
+Large language models (LMs) like GPT-2 \citep{radford2019language} and GPT-3 \citep{brown2020language} are able to learn the distribution of their training set well enough to generate realistic text.
+However, simply imitating the distribution of the training data during generation has many drawbacks; large-scale text training sets are crawled from the web which is imbued with toxicity, bias, hate, and misinformation.
+Methods for better controlling or filtering generation are valuable for making LMs trained on such data safer and more generally useful for downstream applications.

+Existing approaches to controlling LMs have limitations.
+Class-conditional LMs (CC-LMs) such as CTRL \citep{keskar2019ctrl} attempt to control text generation by conditioning on a \emph{control code}, which is an attribute variable representing a data source.
+However, CTRL is not as useful for controlling what \emph{not} to generate (i.e. toxicity).
+Furthermore, using a specific control code can reduce sample diversity across prompts, as samples will generally resemble the data source of the control code.
+Another approach is to use discriminators to steer generation, but existing methods to do this are very computationally intensive.
+Weighted decoding \citep{holtzman2018learning} requires feeding candidate next tokens into a discriminator, and thus scales linearly in computation with the number of tokens to be re-weighted.
+Plug and Play LM \citep[PPLM]{dathathri2020plug} applies up to 10 updates to the generating LM's latent states per time step using gradients from a discriminator, also making it many times slower than generating from the LM directly.

-We present GeDi\footnote{pronounced ``Jedi''} as an algorithm to achieve efficient controllable generation with high label fidelity, out of domain generalization, and zero-shot controllability.\footnote{Code will be released at \url{https://github.com/salesforce/GeDi}} Our proposed method uses CC-LMs as generative discriminators (GeDis) to guide language generation towards desired attributes.
+We present GeDi\footnote{ pronounced ``Jedi''} as an algorithm for efficiently guiding generation from large LMs to make them safer and more controllable.
+Our proposed method uses CC-LMs as generative discriminators (GeDis) to guide language generation towards desired attributes.
 The methods we develop include: